OmoyeniJoshua/Projects/README.md

 # Projects
-This is a repository of recent projects.
+This is all about recent projects.